mrmeizongo/Xpilot/README.md

 | Elevator | 10  |
 |  Rudder  | 11  |

-Set up one 3-position switch on the transmitter to act as the Mode switch.
+Set up a 3-position switch on the transmitter to act as the Mode switch.
 When properly setup, mode switch states is shown below.

 | AUX Switch Position |    Mode     |